sesameabowhill/util/jenkins-chef/README.md

 These are the locations of all the system tools installed for this to work.

-Most of the values can be obtained by entering:
+Most of the values can be obtained by entering the following on the virtual machine after building it (kitchen login):
 ~~~
 mvn --version
 ~~~

-Complete each section with information about what is installed on the system.
+In Jenkins > Manage Jenkins > Global Tool Configuration, complete each section with information about what is installed on the system.

 - JDK
+   - click Add JDK
    - uncheck "install automatically"
    - Name                      java-1.8.0_91-b14
    - JAVA_HOME                 /usr/lib/jvm/java-1.8.0